Matthias84/awesome-flying-fpv/README.md

 ## Batteries & Power controll

 Commercial LiPo battery packs are the defaults in RC, but can be replaced with custom 18650 based Liion packs.
-The onboard power bus powers the ESC and FC directly, which offer 5V outputs for simple
+The onboard power bus powers the ESC and FC directly, which offer 5V outputs to supply onboard units.

 * Calculation for Configuration
 * smoke stopper?
 * PDB?
 * BEC?
+* Solar plane?

 ## motor controll